Global Sensitivity Analysis for Engineering Design Based on Individual Conditional Expectations

 \subsection{First demonstration}

-The aim of this first demonstration is to investigate the performance of the proposed metrics on a simple problem.
+The aim of this first demonstration is to demonstrate the proposed evaluation workflow, highlighting how visualization and ICE-based metrics are used together on a simple problem.
 At this stage, no surrogate model is used; instead, the methods are applied directly to the actual function.
-We conducted a comparison with {first-order, second-order, and total order Sobol\textquotesingle} indices, and averaged SHAP (referred to as $S_{F}$, $S_{T}$, and $\bar{Sh}$, respectively).
+We conducted a comparison with {first-order, second-order, and total order Sobol'} indices, and averaged SHAP (referred to as $S_{F}$, $S_{T}$, and $\bar{Sh}$, respectively).
 For the analysis of two-way interactions, we compared the corresponding metrics for two-way interactions, denoted as $I_{pdp,ij}$, $S_{ij}$, and $\bar{Sh}_{ij}$, where $i$ and $j$ represent the indices of the variables, with $i \neq j$.
-Normalized Shapley effects lie between first-order and total Sobol' indices~\cite{iooss2019shapley}.
-Accordingly, Sobol' and Shapley derived indices together provide transparent, extensible variance-based diagnostics of input effects and interactions for practical design in engineering.

 The three-variable analytical problem is adopted from Goldstein et. al.~\cite{goldstein2015peeking}, written as: